 This course is run by the West London Teaching School Alliance (WLTSA) as Provider (in partnership with (and accredited by) St Mary’s University, Twickenham.

 WLTSA enables you to choose your host school at application.
-If there is a teaching vacancy in your school and they are keen to retain you, you can be employed for the following year without the post being advertised.
+If during the training year there is a teaching vacancy in your school and they are keen to retain you, you can be employed for the following year without the post being advertised.
 By becoming a WLTSA trainee, all our 43 primary schools could employ you this way; we operate a pool.